lando/lando/docs/config/proxy.md

 You will need to do a `lando poweroff` to apply these changes.

 Note that we generate a [Certificate Authority](./security.md) based on the `domain` and use this CA to sign wildcard certs for each service.
 This means that we are inherently bound to [certain restrictions](https://en.wikipedia.org/wiki/Wildcard_certificate#Limitations) governing wildcard certificates.
-For example if you set `domain` to a top level domain such as `test` you should not expect our wildcard certs to work correctly.
+For example, if you set `domain` to a top level domain such as `test` you should not expect our wildcard certs to work correctly.
 It is recommended you use a first level subdomain such as `me.test` or `local.test`.

 ## Working Offline or Using Custom Domains